zarf-dev/zarf/adr/0013-bigbang-as-a-noun.md

 ## Implementation

-The BigBang component in the origional zarf.yaml will be split into up to two different zarf components for packaging and deployment.
-The first is the flux component, which will only be included if `skipFlux` is set to false (the default).
-The flux deployment is just a remote Kustomizatoin pointing at the [suggested installation of flux](https://repo1.dso.mil/big-bang/bigbang/-/tree/master/base/flux): The BigBang component will be the following objects deployed as manifests:
+The BigBang component in the original zarf.yaml will update the component to install Flux and Big Bang, unless the `skipFlux` flag is set to true.
+The flux deployment is just a remote Kustomization pointing at the [corresponding version of flux](https://repo1.dso.mil/big-bang/bigbang/-/tree/master/base/flux): The BigBang component will be the following objects deployed as manifests:

 1. The `bigbang` `Namespace`
 2. One `Secret` for each file provided in `valuesFiles`